Cemeteries

 http://www.rootsweb.ancestry.com/~nycayuga/cemetery.htm

-The Montezuma Historical Society has a Montezuma Family History database site that is maintained by Kathleen Decker.
+The Montezuma Family History database is a site that is maintained by Kathleen Decker.
 If you have family information you would like to research or share including family photos, visit this site at:

 Announcement….Historic Road Site Markers Dedicated for Montezuma Cemeteries